rse-asia/RSE_Asia/README.md

 At the launch event we conducted activities for contributing to [Hacktoberfest 2021](https://hacktoberfest.digitalocean.com/).
 The launch event was fully online.

 ## OLS-4 Cohort
-The RSE Asia Association was launched as a project under the [Open Life Science program (OLS-4)](https://openlifesci.org/ols-4/projects-participants/#) and continues to be built under the [Open Life Science program (OLS-5)](https://openlifesci.org/ols-5/projects-participants/#) and the [Pilot Mentoring Programme](https://society-rse.org/events/pilot-mentoring-programme/) of the [Society of Research Software Engineering](https://society-rse.org/).
+The RSE Asia Association was launched as a project under the [Open Life Science programme (OLS-4)](https://openlifesci.org/ols-4/projects-participants/#) and continues to be built under the [Open Life Science programme (OLS-5)](https://openlifesci.org/ols-5/projects-participants/#) and the [Pilot Mentoring Programme](https://society-rse.org/events/pilot-mentoring-programme/) of the [Society of Research Software Engineering](https://society-rse.org/).

 ## Code of Conduct